What shows up on the calendar

 Examples

-• The seeded Calendar event Type has Starts + Ends → every event you create through the calendar lives here.
+- The seeded Calendar event Collection has Starts + Ends → every event you create through the calendar lives here.

-• Your Workout Type with a Stopwatch → every workout session shows up as a coloured block during the time it ran.
+- Your Workout Collection with a Stopwatch → every workout session shows up as a coloured block during the time it ran.

-• A Sleep Type with Starts + Ends → bedtime to wake-up renders as a block across midnight.
+- A Sleep Collection with Starts + Ends → bedtime to wake-up renders as a block across midnight.

-• A Push-ups Type with just a number → does not appear on the calendar; it has no time.
+- A Push-ups Collection with just a number → does not appear on the calendar; it has no time.

 Stopwatch and timer entries

-When a Type carries a Stopwatch or Timer, every interval of every entry becomes its own block:
+When a Collection carries a Stopwatch or Timer, every interval of every entry becomes its own block:

 Each block clicks through to that entry's detail page, where you edit the interval times if you need to correct them.